It might be our last chance to save even a few coral reefs from climate change

 We knew the reefs weren’t doing well under the insidious march of climate change in 2011, when the global reef expedition started.
 But it’s nothing like the intensity of worry we have now in 2021.

 Coral reefs are the canary in the coal mine.
-Humans have collapsed other ecosystems before through overfishing, overhunting and development, but this is the first unequivocally tied to climate change.
+Humans previously have collapsed other ecosystems through overfishing, overhunting, and development, but this is the first unequivocally tied to climate change.
 It’s a harbinger of what can happen to other ecosystems as they reach their survival thresholds.

 Sam Purkis is a professor and chair of the department of marine sciences at the University of Miami